arcus/education_r_intensive/README.md

 Using RStudio, you:

-* Can easily create a script to save your code for reuse later (it's currently "Untitled")
+* Can easily create a script to save your code for reuse later (it's currently "Untitled1")
 * Get a sneak peek at the data to help you to decide what to do next (here we have 116 rows of 10 columns)
 * See the plot in the same window as everything else
 * Can use other helpful tools, like